lalaheihaihei/catalyticLAM/postworkflow/README.md

 You can find more details and download the model checkpoints from the [FairChem model checkpoints page](https://fair-chem.github.io/core/model_checkpoints.html).

+when you use optoc/flowopt.py, please download the FairChem model checkpoints, such as:[gnoc_oc22_oc20_all_s2ef.pt](https://dl.fbaipublicfiles.com/opencatalystproject/models/2022_09/oc22/s2ef/gnoc_oc22_oc20_all_s2ef.pt), and put it into utils/ directory.

 ## 4. License

 This project is licensed under the LGPL-3.0 License.